ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

        DT_ATMOS=${DT_ATMOS:-"40"}
      fi

-   # Default MPI task layout (decomposition) along the x and y directions and blocksize.
+   # Default MPI task layout (decomposition) along the x and y directions and
-   # The values specified below are used only if they are not explicitly set in the user-specified
+   # blocksize.
+The values specified below are used only if they are not explicitly
-   # experiment configuration file config.sh.
+   # set in the user-specified experiment configuration file config.sh.

      LAYOUT_X=${LAYOUT_X:-"5"}
      LAYOUT_Y=${LAYOUT_Y:-"2"}
      BLOCKSIZE=${BLOCKSIZE:-"40"}

    # The parameters for the write-component (aka "quilting") grid.
-This
+The
-   # is the grid to which the output fields from the forecast are
+   # Unified Post Processor (called by the ``RUN_POST_TN`` task) cannot
-   # interpolated.
-The output fields are not specified on the native grid
+   # process output on the native ESGgrid, so output fields are interpolated
-   # but are instead remapped to this write-component grid because the
+   # to a **write-component grid** before writing them to an output file.
-   # post-processing software (UPP; called during the run_post tasks) is
+   # The output fields are not specified on the native grid
-   # not able to process fields on the native grid.
+   # but are instead remapped to this write-component grid.
 The variable
    # "QUILTING", which specifies whether or not to use the
    # write-component grid, is by default set to "TRUE".

      if [ "$QUILTING" = "TRUE" ]; then